jfbauman/bikesharing/README.md

 ## Summary

+There are over 146,000 bikes being checked out.

+Separting checkout times by gender shows that male users account for most of the bikes being checked out at about 108,000 bikes.
+Female users had the second highest bike check at about 32,000 bikes.
+Unknown users had the least amount of bikes checked out at about 7,000 bikes.

-The peek hours for bike sharing during the work week are in the morning and at night, users likely going to and coming from work (5am-10am & 4pm-8pm).
-The peek hours for the weekends are during the afternoon (4pm-8pm).
+The peek hours for bike sharing during the work week are in the morning and at night.
+These users are likely communting to and from work around the hours of 5am-10am & 4pm-8pm.
+The peek hours for the weekends are in the afternoon around 4pm-8pm.

+The pattern for trips comparing gender are similar for males and females around typical commuting hours and weekend afternoons.
+Overall there are more male users.

-The majority of users all throughout the week are male subscribers and their busiest days are Monday, Tuesday, Thursday and Friday.
+Male subscribers are the majority of users all throughout the week and their busiest days are Monday, Tuesday, Thursday and Fridays.
 The female subscribers genders busiest days are Thurday, Friday and Saturday.
-All Customer genders busiest days are Friday, Saturday and Sunday.
+All non-subscribing customer genders (male, female & unknown) busiest days are Friday, Saturday and Sunday.